SameeraNel/bloomfilter/README.md

 ## Maintain positive hash integers

 Boh Math.abs() & unsigned right shift operators were considered and unsigned right shift operator is used in the implementation.

+## Bit map size

+Bit map size was calculated based on the input dataset size/ number of algorithms used & an accuracy increasing factor.
+With the above, the filter was implemented to maintain an accuracylarger that or equal to 0.5.

+## Remarks
+1. This is a specilied form of bloom filter supporting String based elements, but can be generalised to support object type with enhancements.
+2. Optional method added to support a data set passed as a list.
+This may not be a good practice when it comes to seperation of concerns.
+3. Using the 2nd approach of hashing strategy, it is possible to go for pedictable accuracy ratio.